The Best Savings Accounts of May 2023

 Frequently Asked Questions

 A savings account is money on deposit that earns interest.
-Savings accounts may be offered by banks or credit unions.
-Savings accounts are not designed for frequent transactions like bill payments, but represent a way to keep your money safely earning interest and available when you need it.
+Banks or credit unions may offer savings accounts.
+Savings accounts are not designed for frequent transactions like bill payments but represent a way to keep your money safely earning interest and available when needed.

-While you may use a checking account for paying regular expenses, a savings account is a good place to start accumulating money for future needs.
+While you may use a checking account for paying regular expenses, a savings account is an excellent place to start accumulating money for future needs.

 The advantage of having a savings account is that they typically earn more interest than checking accounts.
-Also, when you are trying to save money, it can help to have your savings kept separate from an account you are accessing regularly for living expenses.
+Also, when trying to save money, it can help keep your savings separate from an account you regularly access for living expenses.

-You can take money out of a savings account at any time, but you are limited to six withdrawals per month.
+You can take money from a savings account anytime, but you are limited to six monthly withdrawals.

-A high-interest savings account is a good place to set aside money for needs you expect to arise within the next year or so, such as buying a car or making a down payment on a house.
+A high-interest savings account is an excellent place to set aside money for needs you expect to arise within the next year or so, such as buying a car or making a down payment on a house.

-For long-term needs, you may want to consider a long-term CD because they typically offer more interest.
+You may want to consider a long-term CD for long-term needs because they typically offer more interest.

-For very long-term goals like saving for retirement, an investment account may be more appropriate because the opportunity for investment growth gives you a better chance of staying ahead of inflation.
+For very long-term goals like retirement, an investment account may be more appropriate because the opportunity for investment growth gives you a better chance of staying ahead of inflation.

-Because you can access money in a high-yield savings account at any time, they are also a good place to put an emergency fund.
+Because you can access money in a high-yield savings account anytime, they are also an excellent place to put an emergency fund.
 An emergency fund is money you have set aside for unexpected needs.

-Money market accounts have many of the same features as savings accounts, so it is a good idea to compare interest rates between savings and money market accounts to see which offers the highest rates.
-Another alternative is a CD, which could pay higher interest if you are confident you won’t need to access your money for a specific period of time.
+Money market accounts have many of the same features as savings accounts, so it’s a good idea to compare interest rates between them to see which offers the highest rates.
+Another alternative is a CD, which could pay higher interest if you are confident you won’t need to access your money for a specific period.